medindex-ltd/www-info-site/README.md

 Commits pushed to branches other than `live` will generate [preview deployments](https://developers.cloudflare.com/pages/platform/preview-deployments/).
 Open a pull request against the live branch to see the preview URL displayed in the PR comments.

-Preview deployments are gated by [Cloudflare Access](https://www.cloudflare.com/en-gb/products/zero-trust/access/) zero trust application access, you will need to be member of the [Medindex admins](https://github.com/orgs/medindex-ltd/teams/admins) or [collaborators](https://github.com/orgs/medindex-ltd/teams/collaborators) teams to access the preview URL.
+Preview deployments are gated by [Cloudflare Access](https://www.cloudflare.com/en-gb/products/zero-trust/access/) zero trust application access, you will need to be a member of the [Medindex admins](https://github.com/orgs/medindex-ltd/teams/admins) or [collaborators](https://github.com/orgs/medindex-ltd/teams/collaborators) teams to access the preview URL.

 After validating the preview, merge the PR to deploy the changes to the live site.

 ## 🔧 Development

 The [build configuration](https://developers.cloudflare.com/pages/platform/build-configuration/) for the site uses the [`build.sh`](build.sh) shell script as the build command, with [`output`](output/) as the build directory.
 If you need to change the build command, you can edit `build.sh`.
+Fatal errors in the build script will cause the preview deployment to fail; verify the preview deployment succeeded following any changes, or roll back if necessary.

 💡 Note that the build process will automatically run `npm install`  to install any packages defined in [`package.json`](package.json) that are required for the build.